codemodify/systemkit-logging/readme.md

 ### The missing robust, flexible, complete and advanced logging framework for Go
-### _See tests for simple and advanced concurrency usages_
+### _Check `https://github.com/codemodify/systemkit-logging-tests` to see usages of basic, intermediary and advanced with concurrency_

 # ![](https://fonts.gstatic.com/s/i/materialicons/bookmarks/v4/24px.svg) How It Works

 The concept is as follows:
 - `LogEntry` is logged and sent into a pipe
-- Each block in the transformation pipe may apply a "transformation" to the `LogEntry` and pass it along
+- Each block in the transformation pipe may apply a __transformation__ to the `LogEntry` and pass it along

 ## Example A: consider the defined pipe below form left to right
 What happens is that a `LogEntry` is sent to the first `transformer` in the pipe that will format the log message,